 In 2020, most of the markets in the French-speaking cantons were canceled, while many in the German-speaking region are still planning to open.
 Depending on the situation in December, these may also be canceled at short notice if required.

 The Top Christmas Markets in Switzerland in 2020

 The best Christmas markets in Switzerland are to a large extent recent inventions by local cities and the Swiss tourism industry.
 Very few Swiss Christmas markets can claim a history much longer than two decades but the markets are now a well-established part of the Advent period.
 Larger cities have the better-known markets but many smaller towns and especially Alpine ski-resorts also have smaller markets to entertain visitors.

 Famous Christmas markets in Switzerland that were in early October still planning to open in December 2020 include:

 - Basel – the Basler Weihnacht has around 150 stalls in the old town and a claim to the longest Christmas street in Europe (Dresden claims something similar so no doubt a closer investigation of the fine print will reveal the truth!).

-- Geneva – the Marché International de Noel combines Swiss traditions with foreign ones in this famously internationally-oriented city (but the market overall is a bit of a disappointment).
+- Geneva – the Marché International de Noel combines Swiss traditions with foreign ones in this famously internationally-oriented city while a new market is on the Promenade des Anglais on the lake front.